-In September of 2019, Noelle began her Doctoral studies at Peabody Institute with an expected graduation date of 2023.
-A student of soprano Ah Young Hong, Noelle’s research focuses on the politics of canon creation and employing programming methodology to create a more inclusive, accurate historical narrative around female creativity and female artistic contributions in classical music, specifically within the song repertoire of 19th-century European and North American women composers.
+From 2019 to 2023, Noelle completed a Doctor of Musical Arts in Voice at Peabody Insitute in the studio of soprano Ah Young Hong.
+Noelle’s research focuses on the politics of canon creation and employing programming methodology to create a more inclusive, accurate historical narrative around the creativity of women and their artistic contributions in classical music, specifically within the song repertoire of 19th-century European and North American women composers.

 In 2020, Noelle was awarded a Presser Graduate Award from the Presser Foundation to pursue archival research in Berlin, Munich, and Karlsruhe for her DMA thesis project, “In Search of Luise Adolpha Le Beau,” on the unpublished Lieder of German Romantic-era composer Luise Adolpha Le Beau (1850-1927).
 She completed the first phase of her research in Germany from March to June 2022.
 Noelle’s work on this project remains ongoing.
 For updates, click here.

 She Is Song Blog

 In July 2022, Noelle also launched She Is Song, a blog to share her research and writing about the contributions of women composers in classical music, specifically through song repertoire.
-Check out her newest posts here and subscribe for the latest updates.
+Read the newest posts here.

 The Pleiades Project